painless-php/filesystem/readme.md

 ## TODO

-* use file's real path for exceptions
 * FileLineIterator : seekable iterator or generator?

-* abstract parent class FilesystemObject
-    * extend to file
-    * extend to directory
+* add "rename" for sake of convenience

 * File
+    * implement iteratorAggregate, return generator to replace filelineiterator

-    * test isEmpty
+* cleanup

-* download documentation package, brc command to edit?
-    * make note of string usage '' vs "", latter should only be used when required by syntax (and instead of .)
+    * go through methods and make sure there are permission checks when applicable
+    * use file's real path for exceptions?
+    * rename package to "Nonetallt\Filesystem" ?